RichCaloggero/audio-components/README.md

 ### Javascript example

 ```
-// we assume there is an standard HTML audio element in the document (our web components create this on the fly in a shadow tree)
+// we assume there is an HTML audio element in the document (our web components create this on the fly in a shadow tree)
 var audio = new AudioContext ();
 var audioElement = document.querySelector("#myAudio");
 var player = audio.createMediaElementSource (audioElement);
 var gain = audio.createGain();